BMCV/galaxy-image-analysis/CONTRIBUTING.md

 for source_slice, section in image.iterate_jointly('XY'):
     ...  # process the 2-D `section` of the image
 ```
 See the [docs](https://giatools.readthedocs.io/en/latest/giatools.image.html#giatools.image.Image.iterate_jointly) for details.
-You can also access the pixel/voxel data of the image directly via `image.data`, that is a NumPy or Dask array.
+You can also access the pixel/voxel data of the image directly (described below).

 ### numpy